Christian Democratic Union (Netherlands): History

 The CDU was formed in 1926 as a merger of three even smaller Christian left-wing parties, the Christian Social Party, the Christian Democratic Party and the League of Christian Socialists.
 It had one seat between 1929 and 1937 and two between 1937 and 1946.
 The party always was in opposition.

-It was linked to the minor denomination Reformed Churches in Repaired Union (Dutch: Gereformeerde Kerken in Hersteld Verband), which split from the mainstream Reformed churches, because of its pacifism.
-The Synod of the reformed church therefore decreed disciplinary measures against members of the CDU.
+It was linked to the minor denomination Reformed Churches in Restored Association (Dutch: Gereformeerde Kerken in Hersteld Verband), which had split from the Reformed Churches in the Netherlands in 1926.
+The Synod of the aforementioned denomination decreed disciplinary measures against members of the CDU in 1936.

-After World War II, the party joined the newly founded Partij van de Arbeid.
-In the 1950s many members left to join the pacifist PSP because of the relatively right-wing course of the PvdA.
+After World War II, the party co-founded the Labour Party (PvdA).
+In the 1950s many members left to join the Pacifist Socialist Party because of the PvdA's support for the Dutch government's decision to join NATO and its attempts to suppress the independence movement in Indonesia by means of military force.

 Ideology

 The CDU stood for a just society based on biblical rules.
 The party's principles were based on the work of reformed theologian Karl Barth.
 It was a left-wing party to the extent that it was opposed to war in any form and demanded radical redistribution of income, nationalisation of core industries and influence of workers on corporations.
-It was in favor of Christian Democracy to the extent that it wanted to keep the sabbath.
+It was in favour of Christian democracy to the extent that it wanted to keep the Sabbath.